hack-the-crisis-web/htc-web/src/pages/index.md

-  The Global Hack has already drawn attention across the globe - covered by Forbes, Silicon Republic, GovInsider among others - and brought on board a fleet of world-class mentors, such as Silicon Valley’s tech superstar Steve Jurvetson, former President of Estonia Toomas Hendrik Ilves and Khaliya, public health specialist and a neuro-technologist.
+  The Global Hack has already drawn attention across the globe - covered by Forbes, Silicon Republic, GovInsider among others - and brought on board a fleet of world-class mentors, such as Silicon Valley’s tech superstar Steve Jurvetson, former President of Estonia Toomas Hendrik Ilves and Khaliya - public health specialist and a neuro-technologist.
 tracklistDescription: >-
   The tracks are inspired by the UN sustainability goals that cover the majority